butlerjelisa21/GiphyGame/README.md

 User can click on a button.
-This will load & display 10 GIFS on the page along with rating and title information Website will alert the user no information is avilable on the topic selected User can add additional Halloween button by providing input in the form
+This will load & display 10 GIFS on the page along with rating and title information Website will alert the user no information is avilable on the topic selected User can add additional Halloween button by providing input in the form When the user refreshes the page the added buttons will disappear